 Key Points of This Article:

-- Road work equipment and workers, speeding drivers, and narrow and barrel-lined highway lanes are all known to cause an increase in traffic accidents each summer.
+- Road work equipment and workers, distracted driving, speeding drivers, and narrow and barrel-lined highway lanes are all known to cause an increase in traffic accidents each summer.

-- Kentucky motorists should cautiously drive within the posted and reduced speed limits, and maintain a safe following distance to avoid the most common work zone crash; a rear-end collision.
+- Kentucky motorists should cautiously drive within the posted and reduced speed limits, and maintain a safe following distance to avoid the most common highway work zone car crashes; a rear-end collision.

 - Work zone accident injuries commonly include whiplash, traumatic brain injury, and post-traumatic stress disorder.